 If you are stuck then simply contact Ziflow Support - we love to help!

-If you need to contact Ziflow Support regarding a problem with then please include a Flow ID that can be copied from the URL bar whilst viewing the Flow.
+If you need to contact Ziflow Support regarding a problem, then please include a Flow ID that can be copied from the URL bar whilst viewing the Flow.
 (See screenshot)